sjspielman/UTbiocomputing2015/Lessons/python5_testing.md

 ```

 #####4.
-Python's try and except allows you to trigger error messages for specific types of errors without killing the script.
+Python's try-except clauses allow you to trigger error messages for specific types of errors without killing the program.

 ```python
 num_list=[3,52,6,'b',2,463,'a']